 Zero Coupon Bonds are those bonds which are purchased at price lower than face value and at the time of maturity an investor would get face value of the bond held by him or her.
 In this type of an investment the investor won’t get any periodic interest rather he or she is getting deep discount at the time of initial purchase and therefore they are different from normal bonds instruments.
-In order to have better understanding about this term one can visit the following link.

 They are high yield bonds which are issued by companies facing financial crisis and therefore they are compelled to pay higher rates of interest to investors investing in their issue.
 Investors who have high risk appetite usually invest or trade in such bonds in order to make quick returns from such investment.
-In order to get better understanding about this term one can look at the various advantages of junk bonds.

 It refers to those bonds which are issued in different currency from the currency of the country in which it is issued.
 So for example if a European country issue bonds in china in dollars it will be called Eurobond.